Stanley Engerman

-Stanley Lewis Engerman (born March 14, 1936) is an economist and economic historian at the University of Rochester.
-He received his Ph.D. in economics in 1962 from Johns Hopkins University.
-Engerman is known for his quantitative historical work along with Nobel Prize–winning economist Robert Fogel.
+Stanley Lewis Engerman (March 14, 1936 – May 11, 2023) was an American economist and economic historian.
+He was known for his quantitative historical work along with Nobel Prize-winning economist Robert Fogel.
 His first major book, co-authored with Robert Fogel in 1974, was Time on the Cross: The Economics of American Negro Slavery.
 This significant work, winner of the Bancroft Prize in American history, challenged readers to think critically about the economics of slavery.
 Engerman has also published over 100 articles and has authored, co-authored or edited 16 book-length studies.

 Engerman served as president of the Social Science History Association as well as president of the Economic History Association.
-He is professor of Economics and Professor of History at the University of Rochester, where he teaches classes in economic history and the economics of sports and entertainment.
+He was professor of Economics and Professor of History at the University of Rochester, where he taught classes in economic history and the economics of sports and entertainment.
 From 2009 to 2012 he was a visiting professor in the Harvard University Economics Department, where he taught the economics of sports and entertainment.

-Professor Engerman has taught many influential individuals, including Evelyn Brooks Higginbotham, David Eltis, Gary Gorton, Evelyn Jennings, Art Laffer, Frank Lewis, Jeremy Lin and Robert L. Paquette.
-The former National Economic Council executive for the Trump administration, Larry Kudlow has described Dr. Engerman as the most impactful educator in his studies (although Dr. Engerman professes to have no recollection of ever teaching Mr. Kudlow).
+Engerman's students included Evelyn Brooks Higginbotham, David Eltis, Gary Gorton, Art Laffer, Jeremy Lin, and Robert L. Paquette.

+Early life and education

+Engerman was born in Brooklyn in 1936.
+His father, Irving Engerman, was a wholesale furniture salesman while his mother, Edith (Kaplan) Engerman, was a homemaker.
+He received his bachelor's and master's degrees in accounting from New York University in 1956 and 1958 before earning a PhD in economics in 1962 from Johns Hopkins University.

+Academic career

+After completing his PhD, he taught at Yale University for a year.
+He started working at the University of Rochester in 1963 where he was a professor of economics until his retirement in 2017.